jblance/mpp-solar/docs/pi16-VoltronicPowerSUNNYProtocol.md

 *PV energy supply priority*: 1.
 Load, 2.
 Grid, 3.
 Battery.

 - PV power will provide power to the load first.
-- If PV power is sufficient, it will feed-in to the grid (if ``<<oops-c,Allow to feed-in to the grid>>'' option is enabled).
+- If PV power is sufficient, it will feed-in to the grid (if <<oops-c,Allow to feed-in to the grid>>'' option is enabled).
-- Only after feed-in power reaches <<mgp,``maximum power feeding grid'' setting>>, the remaining PV power will charge battery.
+- Only after feed-in power reaches <<mgp,maximum power feeding grid'' setting>>, the remaining PV power will charge battery.

 *Battery charging source*: PV and grid charge battery.